wcurl(1) User Commands wcurl(1)

 Use the provided output path instead of getting it from the

 URL.
-If multiple URLs are provided, all files will have the
+If multiple URLs are provided, resulting files share the

 same name with a number appended to the end (curl >= 7.83.0).